 5.0 Asset Management

 5.1 Asset Inventory.
-BeyondTrust will maintain an inventory listing containing at a minimum all Information Processing System(s) and media containing Customer Protected Information.
+BeyondTrust will maintain an inventory listing containing at a minimum all Information Processing System(s) and media containing Customer Data.

 5.2 Acceptable Use.
 BeyondTrust will maintain guidance on the acceptable use of information and assets which is no less restrictive than ISO/IEC 27001 or its successor.
 Such guidance is approved by BeyondTrust’ management and is published and communicated to all BeyondTrust workforce personnel.

 5.3 Portable Devices.
-Customer Protected Information, may not be stored on portable devices including, but not limited to laptops, Personal Digital Assistants, MP3 devices, and USB devices.
-The foregoing does not prohibit the storage of Protected Information on portable media such as tapes within a data center or in secure offsite storage.
+Customer Data may not be stored on portable devices including, but not limited to laptops, Personal Digital Assistants, MP3 devices, and USB devices.
+The foregoing does not prohibit the storage of Customer Data on portable media such as tapes within a data center or in secure offsite storage.

 5.4 Personally Owned Equipment.
-Customer Protected Information may not be stored on personally-owned equipment.
+Customer Data may not be stored on personally owned equipment.

 6.0 Human Resources Security

 6.1 Security Awareness Training.
-BeyondTrust workforce members will receive security awareness training appropriate to their job function.
-Recurring security awareness training will be delivered at planned intervals and as required to mitigate significant changes to information security risk.
+BeyondTrust workforce members receive security awareness training appropriate to their job function.
+The content of the training also covers applicable security threat information, social engineering to include phishing/ransomware, compliance efforts for the business, expectations of adhering to policy for SOC 2 and ISO 27001, and privacy considerations.
+Recurring security awareness training is be delivered annually and as required to mitigate significant changes to information security risk.

 6.2 Removal of Access Rights.
-The access rights of all BeyondTrust workforce members with access to Information Processing System(s) or media containing Customer Protected Information will be removed immediately upon termination of their employment, contract, or agreement, or adjusted upon change of job function.
+The access rights of all BeyondTrust workforce members with access to Information Processing System(s) or media containing Personal Data or Customer Data will be removed immediately upon termination of their employment, contract, or agreement, or adjusted upon change of job function.

 6.3 Background Checks.
-BeyondTrust will conduct pre-employment background checks of all global candidates for employment.
+BeyondTrust conducts pre-employment background checks of all global candidates for employment, subject to applicable law.
 Such background checks will include the following elements: SSN / name verification, criminal record checks, credit, education verification, and drug screening.

 7.0 Physical and Environmental Security

 7.1 Secure Areas.
-All areas, including facilities, telecommunication areas, cabling areas, and off-site areas that contain Information Processing System(s) or media containing Customer Protected Information must be protected by the use of appropriate security controls to include, but not be limited to:
+All areas, including facilities, telecommunication areas, cabling areas, and off-site areas that may contain system(s) or media containing Customer Data shall be protected by the use of appropriate security controls to include, but not be limited to:

 7.1.1 Access will be controlled by use of a defined security perimeter, appropriate security barriers, entry controls, and authentication controls as determined by BeyondTrust’ security risk assessment.
 A record of all accesses will be securely maintained for a minimum of 90 days.